jhsimon/NSShapeOptiLongTime/README.md

 7. runner.edp is an edp file for running all problems, this includes solving for the stationary optimization problem, and the time-dependent problem up to T=512.

 8. data folder contains the data points of the boundary and the objective function values.

+**Note: the plot commands in the codes are commented so that the runner.edp file will run continuously without supervision**